Aivacom/rtc-service/rtc_video_interaction/integration_and_start/integration_and_start_ios.md

 - Xcode 9.0+
 - iOS 8.0+ prototype (use a prototype to run example codes.
 Simulators may fail to run some example codes due to incomplete functions.)
 - Valid AIVACOM account (valid APPID and APPSECRET).
-For details, see [APPID Application](/en/platform/other/user_auth.html#%E9%A1%B9%E7%9B%AE-%E4%B8%8E-app-id)
+Please contact technical support for details

 ## 3. Preparing the Development Environment